vagrawal/gsoc-progress/vagrawal/progress.md

 I have created another repo that contains packaged code which could directly be installed by pip.
 I have added comments to all the functions and done heavy refactoring.
 I am still in process of writing data preparation docs and the migration is still a WIP.

 The repo can be accessed here: https://github.com/vagrawal/deepsphinx

+# 5 August

+I continued to rewrite most parts of the code as significant number of hacks was introduced in the codebase.
+See another repo for details.

+My plan is to delete codes from this repo and finish the code in second repo that can be readily adopted by CMU Sphinx.